 People who become ill from SARS experience a high fever that develops quickly, muscle pain, chills and sore throat, followed by shortness of breath, cough, and pneumonia.
 Some patients might have diarrhea.

 Symptoms usually appear 5–6 days after exposure, with a range of 2–10 days.

 How is SARS diagnosed?

-Several laboratory tests (polymerase chain reaction or PCR, serologic testing, and viral isolation) are available to detect if someone is infected or has been exposed to SARS-CoV.
+There are several laboratory tests available to detect if someone is infected or has been exposed to SARS-CoV.

 What is the treatment for SARS?

 There is no specific treatment for SARS.
 As with other coronaviruses, like the common cold, medical care focuses on providing relief from symptoms and attempts to limit the severity of the illness.
 Treatment is provided based on the patient’s clinical condition.